-Overall results are consistent with term results at each grade level; however, we would like to see improved marks in both the reading and production competencies.
-Improving reading and writing skills in English will help students in other areas of study.
-We have developed reading, writing, and oral communication through a variety of activities including independent reading, class reading, group discussion, research, essay writing, creative writing, peer editing, and media exploration.
+Overall results are consistent with term results at each grade level and we are pleased to see improved marks in both the reading and production competencies.
+Improving reading and writing skills in English are helping students in other areas of study.
+We continue to develop reading, writing, and oral communication through a variety of activities including independent reading, class reading, group discussion, research, essay writing, creative writing, peer editing, and media exploration.

-- Provide literacy support at each grade level to improve reading results for struggling students. - Continue to use laptops and phones in the writing process during class time to allow for guidance and coaching during writing tasks. - Provide varied reading materials and writing opportunities to encourage confidence and success in the English Language Arts Program. - Continue the Core Plus Program at the secondary 3 where students have two extra periods of English per Cycle. - Publish student writing to encourage interest in the writing process. - Generate conversations and interest in reading through common novels. - Improve literacy across the curriculum through teacher collaboration between subject areas. - Bring drama productions to the school in order to have students experience literature coming to life. - Purchase common grade level novels for Cycle 2 students for use in the classroom to encourage literacy and conversation inside and outside the classroom. - Curate with the help of the librarian a selection of contemporary e-books for small group use in the classroom. - Introduce a writing week initiative for Cycle 2 students.
+- Provide literacy support at each grade level to improve reading results for struggling students. - Continue to use laptops and phones in the writing process during class time to allow for guidance and coaching during writing tasks. - Provide varied reading materials, writing opportunities, assignments and evaluations to encourage confidence and success in the English Language Arts Program. - Publish student writing to encourage interest in the writing process. - Generate conversations and interest in reading through common novels. - Continue to improve literacy across the curriculum through teacher collaboration between subject areas. - Bring drama productions to the school in order to have students experience literature coming to life.

+- Continue to purchase common grade level novels for Cycle 2 students for use in the classroom to encourage literacy and conversation inside and outside the classroom. - Curate, with the help of the librarian, a selection of contemporary e-books for small group use in the classroom. - Maintain the writing week initiative for Cycle 2 students. - Start the year with a common essay to inform pedagogy. - Continue midyear writing week to provide time for individual coaching. - Continue to use audio books for support for long form reading. - Develop more cross-curricular assignments to increase interest.